CmdrNorthpaw/Patch-Notes/Runescape/Patch-Notes-(17-February-2020).md

 Valentines Day might have been and gone but there's never a bad time to show some love to our Patch Notes!

 Want to share feedback?
 Why not make a post in our forum!
 Run into an issue?
 Click here to find out how you can let us know!

-Once Upon a Slime
-Combat
-Mining
-Other
-Bug Fixes
-Once Upon a Slime
+Once Upon a Slime:

 Have you helped King Slime find love yet?
 It's not too late!

-King Slime's Top Hat now appears at the start of the newest list within the player wardrobe.
+  * King Slime's Top Hat now appears at the start of the newest list within the player wardrobe.
 Fixed a typo that occurs in the Once Upon A Slime quest.
 Completing the quest will now allow players to re-equip their Comp Capes without having to log back in.
 Combat